LUDevNet/Docs/docs/game-mechanics/behaviors/basic-attack.rst

    * - min damage
      - The minimum amount of damage to be dealt.
    * - on_fail_armor
-     - The behavior to use on failure due to armor.
+     - The behavior to use on failure due to the target having armor.
    * - on_fail_blocked
      - The behavior to use on failure due to the attack being blocked.
    * - on_fail_immune